open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

-# Transfer OCM component versions
+# Transfer OCM components

-> [!NOTE]
-> This document is under construction.
-Please refer to https://github.com/open-component-model/ocm-project/issues/487

-The replication controller can be used to transfer OCM components between different OCM registries.
+The replication controller can be used to transfer OCM components between different remote OCM repositories.
 This is useful for mirroring components or moving them between environments.

 In this guide, we will create an OCM component transfer it to a registry, and then use the OCM K8s Toolkit replication